ontrack-2305/ontrack_fe/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 ## Thoughts for future contributions:
+- Users can register/log in without using a google account
 - Upcoming birthday notifications
 - Screen reader friendly
 - Choose which holidays a user can be reminded about